|What does RACCA do?|

 •Trade associations are the accepted and respected representatives of their specific trade and/or industry.
 Invariably they have been the great dividing force behind economical and industrial developments.
 Trade Associations constitute the perfect medium through which Trade Members have the opportunity to resolve common problems, and co-operate for their industry’s benefit.

 •RACCA by its formation, definition and purpose is a typical trade association, drawing its active and voting membership from the Australian Refrigeration and Air Conditioning Contracting Industry.
-It is a voluntary and non-profit organisation.
+RACCA is also a non-profit organisation.

 •All your problems of a trade nature can be taken to your committee for discussion and advice.